hellogaga/hellogaga.github.io/_posts/2021-02-26-Docker-installation.markdown

 sudo systemctl start docker
 sudo systemctl enable docker
 ```
 I am not sure if these are needed.
 More investigations should be done.
+The vs code is because the docker daemon must has the sudo previlige, while vs code is only a normal user.
+To change this, need to add a usergroup and give the right from root to the user.
+I would not do it.